Qumulo/power-tools/README.md

 ## Walk a Qumulo file system via the API

-This python script uses the Qumulo api and the UltraJson library to quickly walk a Qumulo filesystem tree in a parallel manner.
+This python script uses the Qumulo api to quickly walk a Qumulo filesystem tree in a parallel manner.
 The output is a single file with a list of every file and directory as well as its size.
-You can look in the file to see all the available file metadata.
+You can look in the script to see other available file metadata you might wish to search/track.

 Performance results:
 * 3,000+ files per second